 - Always begin the journal before the trade, and end it after the trade.

 - Write down everything.
 Don’t leave anything out.
 Be honest.
 If you decided to play Call of Duty while you were in a trade and forgot to exit your trade, write that down, and explain why.

 - Pay very close attention to your emotions.
 Then make sure you write them down.

 - Make sure the journal includes observations about you and your trading and about the forex market.
 We’ve found that trading journals are usually skewed toward self-analysis and include little in the way of market observation.
 Take a screenshot of intraday charts of each day’s action and write comments on them.
 Make note of patterns that you are watching for.
 After a couple of months, you will start to see the patterns emerging in real time.
 The trading journal is a learning tool and a great mechanism for training your eye to see the setups you want to be trading.

 - Nothing is too silly to record inside your journal.
 Write it down.
-Write down whether you missed a trade because you were watching the latest episode of Friends, or playing Modern Warfare 2 or you were busy talking to your sweetheart.
+Write down whether you missed a trade because you were watching the latest episode of Game of Thrones, or playing Call of Duty or you were busy talking to your sweetheart.
 Write it all down!